 The following classes are designed for new Oracle users or those who need a refresher course for basic applications in the general ledger and purchasing.
 Seats in these sessions are limited to those who use Oracle within their current position.

-The Center for Professional Development and the RIT Advisors Council have collaborated to offer an exciting series of professional development workshops for faculty and staff with advising responsibilities.
+The Center for Professional Development and the Institute Advising Office have collaborated with the RIT Advisors Council to offer an exciting series of professional development workshops for faculty and staff with advising responsibilities.
 These workshops will offer interactive opportunities to learn more about our students and RIT services to better support our advisees.
 All workshops will be facilitated by RIT professionals with expertise in the workshop topics.

 Enrollment in the sessions in this series is open to RIT faculty and staff who have advising roles and responsibilities.